sarub0b0/trabox/README.md

 ## Metrics

+The default namespace of metrics is `trabox`.
+The namespace can be changed with `TRABOX_METRIC_NAMESPACE` environment variable.

 | name                            | description                                  |
 | ------------------------------- | -------------------------------------------- |
 | unpublished_event_count         | Number of events that will be published      |